-This Statement of Additional Information ("SAI") provides general information about each of the Funds and the Portfolios.
-This SAI is not a Prospectus and should be read in conjunction with the relevant Fund's current No Load Class Prospectus, Institutional Class Prospectus, Advisor Class A and Advisor Class C Prospectus (individually, a "Prospectus" and collectively, the "Prospectuses") each dated April 30, 2025, as supplemented and amended from time to time, which are incorporated herein by reference.
-To obtain a copy of the Funds' Prospectuses, please write or call the Funds at the address or telephone number below.
-To obtain a copy of the Portfolios' Prospectuses and SAI dated April 30, 2025 that provide general information about the Portfolios and are incorporated herein by reference, please write or call the Funds at the address or telephone number shown below.
+This Statement of Additional Information ("SAI") provides general information about each of the Portfolios.
+This SAI is not a Prospectus and should be read in conjunction with the Portfolios' current Prospectus dated May 8, 2025, as supplemented and amended from time to time, which is incorporated herein by reference.
+To obtain a copy of the Portfolios' Prospectus, please write or call the Portfolios at the address or telephone number shown below.

-Kinetics Mutual Funds, Inc. c/o U.S. Bank Global Fund Services P.O.
+Kinetics Portfolios Trust c/o U.S. Bank Global Fund Services P.O.
 Box 219252 Kansas City, MO 64121-9252